Vincent-Tann/reactive_diffusion_policy/docs/customized_deployment_guide.md

 You can take [reactive_diffusion_policy/config/task/real_peel_two_realsense_one_gelsight_one_mctac_24fps.yaml](../reactive_diffusion_policy/config/task/real_peel_two_realsense_one_gelsight_one_mctac_24fps.yaml) as an example.

-Note that the `teleop_mode` represents the degrees of freedom of the robot.
+Note that the `teleop_mode` represents the degrees of freedom of the robot action.
 You can add new mode in [reactive_diffusion_policy/common/data_models.py](../reactive_diffusion_policy/common/data_models.py) and modify [reactive_diffusion_policy/real_world/teleoperation/teleop_server.py](../reactive_diffusion_policy/real_world/teleoperation/teleop_server.py) accordingly.